rafi/beets-lastimport/README.md

 ```

 #### Song Matching
-The plugin fetches history pages from last.fm, then in-order to update beets it
+The plugin fetches your music library from last.fm, then in-order to update
-tries to match:
+beets it tries to match:
 - Musicbrainz track-id
 - Artist, title, album
 - Artist, title